card-io/card.io-Android-SDK/README.md

 * [Javadocs](http://card-io.github.io/card.io-Android-SDK/) are provided in this repo for a complete reference.
 * card.io errors and warnings will be logged to the "card.io" tag.
-* The card.io zip bundle is designed to be unzipped in to the your project directory.
-    * **You should not attempt to change this directory structure.**
-    * In particular, Android looks for files matching `libs/card.io.jar` and `libs/{processor}/*.so`.
 * If upgrading the card.io SDK, first remove all card.io libraries so that you don't accidentally ship obsolete or unnecessary libraries.
 The bundled libraries may change.
 * Processing images can be memory intensive.
     * [Memory Analysis for Android Applications](http://android-developers.blogspot.com/2011/03/memory-analysis-for-android.html) provides some useful information about how to track and reduce your app's memory useage.